-We have audited the accompanying consolidated statement of assets and liabilities of ArrowMark Financial Corp. (formerly, StoneCastle Financial Corp.) (the "Company"), including the consolidated schedule of investments, as of December 31, 2021, the related consolidated statement of operations for the year then ended, the consolidated statement of cash flows for the year then ended, the consolidated statements of changes in net assets for each of the two years in the period then ended, and the consolidated financial highlights for each of the five years in the period then ended, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of ArrowMark Financial Corp. (formerly, StoneCastle Financial Corp.) as of December 31, 2021, the results of its operations for the year then ended, its cash flows for the year then ended, the changes in its net assets for each of the two years in the period then ended, the changes in its net assets for each of the two years in the period then ended, the changes in its net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statement of assets and liabilities of ArrowMark Financial Corp. (the "Company"), including the consolidated schedule of investments, as of December 31, 2022, the related consolidated statement of operations for the year then ended, the consolidated statement of cash flows for the year then ended, the consolidated statements of changes in net assets for each of the two years in the period then ended, and the consolidated financial highlights for each of the five years in the period then ended, and the consolidated financial statements present fairly, in all material respects, the financial position of ArrowMark Financial Corp. as of December 31, 2022, the results of its operations for the year then ended, its cash flows for the year then ended, the changes in its net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended, in conformity with accounting principles generally accepted in the United States of America.